 - Peel and slice hard boiled eggs.This is wonderful for concentration and fine motor skills.
 If your students are ready to peel the eggs, you can always just slice and eat.
 This is a perfect idea for a farm theme too!

-How do you incorporate food in your classroom?
+How do you incorporate food into your classroom?
 Share your ideas here in comments or on No Time For Flash Cards Facebook Page!

 If you teach preschool or preschool at home, you will love my Little School eBook of preschool activities.